Tishacy/SciDownl/README.md

 An unofficial api for downloading papers from SciHub.

 - Support downloading with DOI or PMID.
--   Easy to update newst SciHub domains.
+- Easy to update newest SciHub domains.
+- Support proxies.

 # Quick Usage